bugladen/doomtown-automaton/README.md

 # doomtown-automaton
-An interactive web-based helper written in [Twine 2](https://twinery.org/cookbook/) and formatted in [Snowman](https://github.com/videlais/snowman).
+An interactive web-based helper created to:

-The helper can be accessed [here](https://bit.ly/dt-automaton) to play solo now.
-It is formatted for mobile devices.

-The helper was written to:
 * "Automate" the Automaton for Doomtown the Card Game
 * Ease the first-time uses of playing against the Automaton
-* Facilitate the creation of additional, and possibly more complicated and archetype-specific Automatons.
+* Facilitate the creation of additional, and possibly more complicated and archetype-specific Automatons
 * Act as a catalyst for creation of automatons for other games

+The helper was written in [Twine 2](https://twinery.org/cookbook/) and formatted for [Snowman](https://github.com/videlais/snowman).

+## Access
+The helper can be accessed via browser [here](https://bit.ly/dt-automaton) to play Doomtown solo.

-It is compatible with the following versions of Doomtown:
+It is formatted for mobile devices and is compatible with the following versions of Doomtown:
 * Doomtown Reloaded
 * Doomtown Wild West Edition

 ## Contributions
 If you would like to contribute to this project and make the helper better: